laysakura/serde-encrypt/README.md

 - `BincodeSerializer` (only `std` feature)
   - Would be the best choice for `std`.
+- `PostcardSerializer`
+  - Would be the best choice for no_std.
 - `CborSerializer`
   - Single available choice in `serde-encrypt-sgx`.